Ballyclare: Road

-The road network in Ballyclare is centred on Main Street, North End and Market Square in the Town Centre.
-A number of roads lead into the Town Centre including the Hillhead Road from the south, the Doagh Road from the west and the Rashee, Ballyeaston and Ballycorr Roads from the north and north east.
+Roads leading into Ballyclare's town centre include the Hillhead Road from the south, the Doagh Road from the west and the Rashee, Ballyeaston and Ballycorr Roads from the north and north east.
 Car parking available in the town centre ranges from surface-level parking to free and paid on-street parking.

 Rail

 Ballyclare had a narrow gauge rail link to Larne and a broad gauge connection to Belfast.
-Neither of these have been in use since the 1950s.
-Ballyclare railway station on the narrow gauge Ballymena and Larne Railway opened on 24 August 1878, closed to passenger traffic on 1 October 1930, closed to goods traffic on 3 June 1940 and finally closed altogether on 3 July 1950.
-The station on the broad gauge Northern Counties Committee railway line opened on 3 November 1884, closed for passenger traffic on 1 January 1938, closed for goods traffic on 2 May 1938 and finally closed altogether on the same date as its narrow gauge counterpart in 1950.
+Neither of these have been in use since 1950.
+Ballyclare railway station on the narrow gauge Ballymena and Larne Railway opened on 24 August 1878, closed to passenger traffic on 1 October 1930, goods traffic on 3 June 1940 and finally altogether on 3 July 1950.
+The station on the broad gauge Northern Counties Committee railway line opened on 3 November 1884, closed for passenger traffic on 1 January 1938, goods traffic on 2 May 1938 and finally altogether on the same date as its narrow gauge counterpart in 1950.
+The building was demolished altogether in 2004.

-The building was demolished altogether in 2004 and was replaced with a similarly shaped and styled building.
-The old engine shed, however, remains and is now part of Modern Tyres and is visible from the Hillhead Road.